KarimBnm/UCI-HAR-Dataset-cleaning/CodeBook.md

 - subjects (numeric) : individuals numbered from 1 to 30
 - activity (categorical) : types of activities (LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS)
-- measurement (numeric): mean of measures (66 different variables, see below)
+- measurement (numeric): mean and std of measures (66 different variables, see below)

 The measurements are :